fragaria/karmen-docs/docs/pill-getting-started.md

-Select a nice name for your new printer, enter the token you've been given previously at the end of [WiFi setup](pill-getting-started.md?id=setting-up-the-wifi) in the *Printer token* field and hit **Add printer** to confirm it (API key field is not required with Karmen Pill).
+Select a nice name for your new printer, enter the token you've been given previously at the end of [WiFi setup](pill-getting-started.md?id=setting-up-the-wifi) in the *Printer token* field and hit **Add printer** to confirm it (API key field, hidden under advanced options, is not required withKarmen Pill).
 Assuming that everything went smoothly, you should now see your new Karmen Pill box under Printers list (*Printers* menu item). **Happy printing!**